Learning and Impact

 How We Reimagined and Decolonized Our Learning Approach

-Native people have creation stories that describe the origins of the world and our learning strategy also has a story.
-College Fund leadership, Board members, and staff- over one third of whom are Native American, met through focus groups, listening sessions, hands-on workshops, and on internal staff advisory boards to share their thoughts and wisdom to shape the vision, philosophy, and values that define the organization’s Indigenous learning strategy.
+Native people have creation stories that describe the origins of the world.
+Our learning strategy also has an origin story.
+College Fund leadership, Board members, and staff – over one third of whom are Native American – came together through focus groups, listening sessions, hands-on workshops, and participated in internal staff advisory boards to share their thoughts and wisdom to shape the vision, philosophy, and values that define the College Fund’s Indigenous learning strategy.

 Learning and Evaluation Core Values

 We collectively defined five Indigenous core values to guide our learning and evaluation work and anchor our learning and evaluation practices.
-These values are reflected in our vision statement and in the learning and evaluation visual that represents our approach.
+These values are reflected in our learning vision and in the visual that represents our approach.

 Hover on a core value to learn more.